What Does Archangel Camael Mean in Divine Justice?

 The result is a more specific reading: Camael can be devotional without pretending that every later practice speaks with the same authority as Kabbalistic Tree of Life.

-Archangel Camael is commonly linked with red flame, sword, Mars imagery, and severity symbolism, but Red flame is the best starting point because it suggests Severity, justice, and righteous force.
+Archangel Camael is commonly linked with red flame, sword, Mars imagery, and severity symbolism.
+Start with the red flame, which suggests severity, justice, and righteous force.

 A comparison with gold illumination symbolism helps readers sort Camael's art, prayer language, and modern color associations without making the color carry more authority than the source context can support.